 Why Sugar is Kryptonite: ADHD Diet Truths

-Following an ADHD diet work?
+Does an ADHD diet work?
 Yes, following an ADHD nutrition plan rich in protein and vitamins can help control symptoms of attention deficit.
-But only if you avoid sugar, artifical flavors, and common allergens as well.
+But only if you avoid sugar, artificial flavors, and common allergens as well.
 Here’s what to eat and what to avoid.

 Deficiencies in certain types of foods can worsen symptoms of attention deficit disorder (ADHD or ADD) in children and adults.
 The good news: An ADHD diet that boasts adequate levels of the right foods actually optimizes brain function.

 Foods rich in protein — lean beef, pork, poultry, fish, eggs, beans, nuts, soy, and low-fat dairy products — can have beneficial effects on ADHD symptoms.
 Protein-rich foods are used by the body to make neurotransmitters, the chemicals released by brain cells to communicate with each other.
 Protein can prevent surges in blood sugar, which increase hyperactivity and impulsivity.